The Lagan Gateway

-The Lagan Gateway project includes structural improvements and development works at Stranmillis including:
+The first phase of the Lagan Gateway project is complete.
+It included structural improvements and development works at Stranmillis including:

 - development of a navigation lock